 At the end of your online form, you will see a screen that asks you to select a payment method for the $250 fee.
 You can either pay online with a credit/debit card, or you can print out your document and mail it, with a check, to:

 Jackson, MS 39205-0136

-One more thing: you’ll also need to submit a Certificate of Existence or Good Standing from the state where your LLC was formed, dated within 60 days of your filing.
+One more thing: you’ll also need to submit a Certificate of Good Standing from the state where your LLC was formed, dated within 60 days of your filing.
 Contact your home state’s government to obtain one.

-Since the whole process is electronic, processing time is fairly quick, typically 24 hours, so your LLC should be registered in Mississippi soon!
+Since the whole process is electronic, the processing time is fairly quick, typically 24 hours, so your LLC should be registered in Mississippi soon!